1. What is spiritual feng shui?

 Scottish Executive Health Department issued a directive ‘Spiritual Care and Chaplaincy’ in 2009, stating, “Chief Executives are asked to ensure that this guidance is brought to the attention of all appropriate staff and, in particular, to ensure that: They have appointed a senior lead manager for spiritual care.” and “Spiritual care is usually given in a one-to-one relationship, is completely person-centred and makes no assumptions about personal conviction or life orientation.
 Spiritual care is not necessarily religious.
 Religious care, at its best, should always be spiritual.”

-The General Mecial Council, states “A doctor must adequately assess the patient’s conditions, taking account of their history (including the symptoms and psychological, spiritual, social and cultural factors), their views and values.”
+The General Medical Council, states “A doctor must adequately assess the patient’s conditions, taking account of their history (including the symptoms and psychological, spiritual, social and cultural factors), their views and values.”
 (Personal Beliefs and Mecical Practice, 2013, p.1).
 And there is obviously, the Hippocratic Oath, historically taken by physicians, that requires a new physician to swear, by a number of healing gods, to uphold specific ethical standards.

 The United Nations conference on environment and development, The Earth Summit Conference in Rio de Janeiro in 1992 (Agenda 21, 6.2), suggested that “Health ultimately depends on the ability to manage successfully the interaction between the physical, spiritual, biological and economic/social environments.”
 This sounds like a definition of feng shui where the art, philosophy and science of feng shui merge with spirituality and metaphysics in joined care and compassion for individuals.

-Modern spirituality encompasses green values of protecting and caring for the environment which are also included in feng shui as part of its ethos of living in harmony with the local and global environments.
+Modern spirituality encompasses green values of protecting and caring for the environment which is also included in feng shui as part of its ethos of living in harmony with the local and global environments.

 If you want to have a good and practical understanding of modern spirituality, I highly recommend a book by William Bloom, ‘The Power Of Modern Spirituality: How to Live a Life of Compassion and Personal Fulfilment’.

-Benefits of spirituality
+Health benefits of spirituality

 There are many benefits of spirituality with a clearly defined relationship between spirituality and medicine and healthcare.
 People who have a spiritual connection are healthier, happier and live longer.
-And there is a wealth of rigorous research and evidence demonstrating benefits of spirituality for physical and mental health as well as wellbeing for individuals and for the wider community.
+And there is a wealth of rigorous research and evidence demonstrating the benefits of spirituality for physical and mental health as well as wellbeing for individuals and for the wider community.
 (Obviously, there are risks and bad practice but these are fully acknowledged in the research).
 There is also an emerging science and physiology that explains the connection.
-The major study on the benefits of spirituality was done by Center for Spirituality, Theology and Health at Duke University, under the supervision of Harold G Koenig.
+The major study on the benefits of spirituality was done by the Center for Spirituality, Theology and Health at Duke University, under the supervision of Harold G Koenig.
 In the key paper, Religion, Spirituality, and Health: The Research and Clinical Implications (International Scholarly Research Network Psychiatry Volume 2012, Article ID 278730), Harold G Koenig reviewed over 3,300 studies on health and religion/spirituality with a major conclusion that ‘A large volume of research shows that people who are more religious or spiritual have better mental health and adapt more quickly to health problems compared to those who are less religious/spiritual.”
+Atheism should come with a health warning.

-In another study, where researchers looked at eight decades of research, Michael E McCullough and Brian L B Willoughby, (‘Religion, Self-Regulation, and Self-Control: Association, Explanations and Implications’, Psychological Bulletin, January 2009) demonstrated that, “Believers perform better, had better health and greater happiness, and lived longer than non-believers.’ and that ‘People who were highly religious were, on average, 29% more likely to be alive at any give follow-up point than were less religious people, suggesting 25% reduction in mortality.”
+In another study, where researchers looked at eight decades of research, Michael E McCullough and Brian L B Willoughby, (‘Religion, Self-Regulation, and Self-Control: Association, Explanations and Implications’, Psychological Bulletin, January 2009) demonstrated that, “Believers perform better, had better health and greater happiness, and lived longer than non-believers.’ and that ‘People who were highly religious were, on average, 29% more likely to be alive at any given follow-up point than were less religious people, suggesting 25% reduction in mortality.”

 Physical health benefits of spirituality affect coronary heart disease, hypertension, cerebrovascular disease, Alzheimer’s disease and dementia, immune function, cancer, physical functioning, self-rated health, pain and somatic symptoms, and mortality.